garmin/connectiq-android-sdk/README.md

 - Run on phone.

 #### Comm Watch Sample
-- The Comm Watch application is a sample application for ConnectIQ
+- The Comm Watch application is a sample application for ConnectIQ to be used with above mentioned Example App
-- Compile using Visual Studio Code https://developer.garmin.com/connect-iq/reference-guides/visual-studio-code-extension/
-- Generate PRG file or use [CommWatch.prg] (the already compiled app)
-- Copy PRG file to the watch
+- Get the app and the code for it by downloading the [ConnecIQ SDK for devices].
+- The Comm Watch application is available in the "samples" folder of the [ConnecIQ SDK for devices] and the instructions for installing the app are available at [Your first app]'s "Importing an Example" section

 ## Other Useful Info